-- We will be asking that anyone who is displaying coronavirus symptoms, or who lives with someone who does, not to attend the setting.
+- Symptoms – We will be asking that anyone who is displaying COVID-19 symptoms, or who lives with someone who does, not to attend the setting.
 That includes children and staff who work here.

 - Circle time activities– To be carried out in larger space away from enclosed seating area, to allow for 2m spacing.
 Songs, stories etc.

-- Seating– asking everyone to keep a 2 metre spacing if they sit on the benches around the fire for snacks, drinks or rest.
+- Seating– Everyone will be asked to keep a 2 metre spacing if they sit on the benches around the fire for snacks, drinks or rest.